Embedding calculus and grope cobordism of knots: The homotopy type

-the desired generators are the homotopy classes of the canonical extensions (by null-homotoping its image in all other vertices) to the total fibre of the \emph{generating maps of the group on the right}.
+The desired generators are the homotopy classes of the {generating maps of the group on the right} canonically extended (by null-homotoping its image in all other vertices of the cube) to the total homotopy fibre on the left.
+We next determine those generating maps $\S^{n(d-2)}\to\Omega(M\vee\S_{\ul{n}})$.